PCOL/ContractHttp/README.md

 ContractHttp also provides its own set of attributes as well:

-PostAttribute - Specifies that the request has a POST method.
+* PostAttribute - Specifies that the request has a POST method.
-GetAttribute - Specifies that the request has a GET method.
+* GetAttribute - Specifies that the request has a GET method.
-PutAttribute - Specifies that the request has a PUT method.
+* PutAttribute - Specifies that the request has a PUT method.
-PatchAttribute - Specifies that the request has a PATCH method.
+* PatchAttribute - Specifies that the request has a PATCH method.
-DeleteAttribute - Specifies that the request has a DELETE method.
+* DeleteAttribute - Specifies that the request has a DELETE method.

-AddHeaderAttribute can be applied to a method or an interface to add a header value to the request or all requests.
+AddHeaderAttribute can be applied to a method or an interface to add a header value to the request or all requests:

-AddFormUrlEncodedPropertyAttribute can be used to add a form url property to a request content.
+* AddFormUrlEncodedPropertyAttribute can be used to add a form url property to a request content.

-AddAuthorizationHeaderAttribute can be applied to a method or an interface to add an authorization header to the request or all requests.
+* AddAuthorizationHeaderAttribute can be applied to a method or an interface to add an authorization header to the request or all requests.

 ### Example synchronous client